A Throwback Promo of Growing Pains, Head of the Class and 60 Minutes from February 1, 1989

 Herb Caen (Journalist)

-Writer For the San Francisco Chronicle
+Caen Was a Writer For the San Francisco Chronicle For Nearly 60 Years

 Don Cornelius (TV Personality)

-Creator of Soul Train
+The Creator and Host of Soul Train

 Dustin Diamond (Actor)

-Played Screech on Saved by the Bell
+* Played Screech on Saved by the Bell

 80s Movies